Skip to main content

 Warning: Lying progress bars trigger rage.
 When your indicator jumps from 20% to 90% then stalls, the amygdala activates—the same region that processes physical threats.
 You've literally triggered a fear response.

 We ran 50,000 controlled transactions across 50 stores.
 Same products.
 Same prices.
 Only variable: speed.
-The financial carnage was precise and predictable:
+The financial carnage was precise and predictable.

 Our testing revealed a consistent pattern across all product categories: